PixWizardry/ComfyUI_Z-Image_FP32/README.md

 # Z-Image Transformer Setup for ComfyUI
+This was built using ComfyUI Github version.
+Not desktop, portable, or cloud.

 **Note:** The Z-Image transformer is FP32.
 This method uses a modified script from ComfyUI with QKV mappings.
 It does **not** modify `supported_models.py`.
 *FP32 may be overkill for some setups.*